-- (a) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (iv) and for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year.
-The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant, with the exception of the current share price used in the valuations. - (3) For 2022 Non-PEO NEOs consists of Mrs. Freeman, Mr. Gochnour, and Mr. Bunker.
-2021 and 2020 consist of Mr. Guerisoli, Mrs. Freeman, Mr. Gochnour, and Mr. Bunker. - (4) Adjusted net income is defined at net income before (a) costs incurred for start-up operations, including rent and excluding depreciation, (b) share-based compensation expense, (c) non-capitalizable acquisition related costs and credit allowances, (d) redundant or non-recurring transition services costs, (e) loss related to senior living operations transferred to Ensign, (f) usual or non-recurring charges, (g) net income attributable to noncontrolling interest, and (h) the tax impact of the adjustments to GAAP net income.
+- (a) Summary Compensation Table amounts reflect the grant date fair values of equity awards.
+For CAP calculation purposes, adjustments have been made to reflect fair values as of each measurement date.
+The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (iv) and for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year.
+The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant, with the exception of the current share price used in the valuations.
+For a reconciliation of adjustments to Summary Compensation Table amounts for 2020, 2021, and 2022 for CAP calculation purposes, see the proxy statement filed with the Commission on April 13, 2023. - (3) Company and peer group total shareholder return ("TSR") for each year reflects what the cumulative value of \$100 would be, including reinvestment of dividends, if such amount were invested on December 31, 2019.
+For purposes of the table, the Company's peer group is an "industry peer group", as reflected in our stock performance graph in our Annual Report on Form 10-K, which was filed with the Commission on February 28, 2024.

-When comparing the Company's Total Shareholder Return (TSR) to its peer group, it is important to recognize that, although each peer group company is part of the post acute health care industry, Pennant and its peers have different business lines, geographies, business models, and acuity mixes.
+When comparing the Company's Total Shareholder Return (TSR) to its peer group, it is important to recognize that, although each peer group company is part of the post-acute health care industry, Pennant and its peers have different business lines, geographies, business models, and acuity mixes.
 For example, The Ensign Group, one of the key contributors to the peer group TSR, primarily operates skilled nursing facilities.
 Encompass Health is a large operator of inpatient rehabilitation hospitals, a business line that Pennant does not have.
 The Company has provided the peer group TSR comparison to comply with SEC rules, but notes that the peer group comparison is imperfect.
+The peer group total shareholder returns for 2020, 2021, and 2022 have been re-stated from those reported in the prior year due to the acquisition of LHC Group, Inc. in February 2023.